-To test for hydrogen sulfide, contact a certified drinking water laboratory.
+Testing for hydrogen sulfide is quite straightforward.
+First, if you smell rotten egg in water or near it, you can assume hydrogen sulfide is present.
+At that point, be sure that there is proper ventilation.
+Because it oxidizes quickly during transport, onsite analysis of sulfide is often preferable to shipping a sample to the lab for analysis.
+Several reliable colorimetric methods are available for the purpose.
+To test for hydrogen sulfide for official purposes, contact a certified drinking water laboratory.
 Visit http://water.epa.gov/scitech/drinkingwater/labcert/statecertification.cfm for state-specific information on certified drinking water testing labs.
 The certification officer in your state can provide a list of certified labs in your area.

-Hydrogen sulfide escapes (volatizes) from water easily, so samples should be tested on-site or immediately stabilized for laboratory analysis.
+Hydrogen sulfide escapes (volatizes) from water easily, so samples should be tested on-site as mentioned or if shipping, immediately stabilized for laboratory analysis.
 Laboratory instructions should be followed very carefully.

 If you do have a hydrogen sulfide level in your water that is higher than you would like, there are water treatment technologies available to address the problem.